alexeckert/gha-experiments/README.md

 Learn &amp; test idiosyncratic gha syntax and behavior.

-* Conditional execution of build step when str is contained in commit message on PR
+* Conditional execution of build step when str is contained in commit message on PR.